BarrileteChapin/Sidekick/README.md

 It helps producers move from a blank project to a workable musical idea by combining two complementary workflows:

-1. **Generate inspiration** — create MIDI-based melody, chord, bass, and rhythm ideas using a rule-based motif engine inspired by MotifMachine.
+1. **Generate inspiration** — create MIDI-based melody, chord, and bass ideas using a rule-based engine.
 2. **Learn from references** — upload a reference song, analyze its musical characteristics with an LLM-powered assistant, and translate those insights into actions inside an Audiotool project.

 Sidekick is designed as a creative assistant, not an autopilot.
 It gives you musical starting points, explains production ideas, and helps shape them into your own track.